-TAKE ACTION: ASK YOUR STATE SENATOR TO CO-SPONSOR AMENDMENTS TO THE SENATE BUDGET
+PAST ACTION: AMENDMENTS TO THE FY26 SENATE BUDGET

 State Senator Paul Mark speaks at a podium to the left.
 State Representative Sean Garballey stands to the right.

-Last week, the Senate Ways and Means Committee released their FY26 Budget and proposed $26,045,152 for the Mass Cultural Council, matching what Gov. Healey proposed in her H.1 Budget and what the House passed in their version of the budget on April 30th.
+On May 22, 2025, the Senate passed its FY26 Budget and proposed $26,245,152 for the Mass Cultural Council, which is higher than what Gov. Healey proposed in her H.1 Budget, but lower than what the House passed in their version of the budget on April 30th.

 (Amendment 66) “Public Libraries” filed by Sen. Nick Collins and Sen. Becca Rausch and (Amendment 615) “State Aid to Regional Public Libraries” filed by Sen. Jake Oliveira and Sen. Becca Rausch.
 Both of these amendments move to increase state aid to regional public libraries by $950,000.